Munchkins and Mayhem

 Straw Maze Kids Craft

 Teach preschool has a clever idea of how to make a marble maze using colorful plastic straws, glue and box tops.
+A great and simple maze craft kids can make.

 Good for ages 5 and up.